Skip to content

 Again – prepare, prepare, prepare.
 It’s better to have these ready and never need them, than to need them and not have them.
 You do not want any delay when the background check starts – you want to breeze through it as quickly as possible.

+If anything on your resume is a lie, something that we have no ethical problem with whatsoever, it’s best to be smart about what you say.
 The closer to the truth, the easier and more confident you will be in interviews.
-Instead of using complete fabrications or outright lies, think about ways to phrase variations of the truth.
+Instead of using complete fabrications or outright lies, think about ways to phrase variations of the truth in ways that still benefit you.

 Some examples: